EricZinda/docsproto/devhowto/devhowtoPredicationContract.md

 - `a big red table`, it should return `True` (it only verifies that it is a *table*, its other characteristics are ignored)
 - `a persian cat`, it should return `False`

 A Quantifier Predication example: When `a_q(x, large_a_1(x), file(x))` is called, `x` should be unbound.
 It will internally set `x` to every object in the world and then call its arguments, applying the logic of the quantifier itself to the results.
-Each value of `x` for which that process is `True` should be returned, iteratively.
+Each value of `x` for which that process is true should be returned, iteratively.

 So, if the world is:
 ~~~